-The exploratory, first calculation of PDF of the nucleon through the pseudo-PDF approached[9], performed in the quenched approximation to QCD has been extended to calculations using the USQCD Wilson-clover lattices on the ensembles a127m415, a127m415L and a094m390 of Table 1 allowing for the first time some understanding of finite-volume and discretisation effects[23].
+The exploratory, first calculation of PDF of the nucleon through the pseudo-PDF approached [9], performed in the quenched approximation to QCD has been extended to calculations using the USQCD Wilson-clover lattices on the ensembles a127m415, a127m415L and a094m390 of Table 1 allowing for the first time some understanding of finite-volume and discretization effects [23].
 The ITD and resulting nucleon PDF at on the a127m415L ensemble is shown as the left- and right-hand panels of Figure 3; note that a further calculation including the a091m170L ensemble is in preparation.

-Figure 1: The left-hand panel shows the reduced $\overline{\text{MS}}$ Ioffe-Time Distribution matched to a scale of $\mu = 2$ GeV; the circle and diamonds show the reduced Ioffe-time matrix elements obtained on the smaller 243 and larger 323 ensembles, respectively.
+Figure 1: The left-hand panel shows the reduced $\overline{\rm MS}$ Ioffe-Time distribution matched to a scale of $\mu=2$ GeV; the circle and diamonds show the reduced Ioffe-time matrix elements obtained on the smaller 24^3 and larger 32^3 ensembles, respectively.
 The band is obtained from a simultaneous fit to the matched ITDs in the limit of infinite volume.
-The right-hand panel shows the resulting PDF $xq_V^{\pi}(x)$, at a scale $\mu = 4$ GeV,together with other lattice results: our calculation using the LCS approach[17], and two calculations using the quasi-PDF approach[18, 19].
+The right-hand panel shows the resulting PDF $xq_V^\pi(x)$, at a scale $\mu=4$ GeV,together with other lattice results: our calculation using the LCS approach[17], and two calculations using the quasi-PDF approach[18, 19].

 Figure 2: The left-hand plot shows the current-current matrix elements determined on our four ensembles against Ioffe time $\nu = p \cdot \xi$, where ξ is the spatial separation between the currents; the band is the Ioffe-time distribution at the physical limit.
-The right-hand plot shows the resulting valence PDF of the pion in comparison with phenomenological determinations[21, 22].
+The right-hand plot shows the resulting valence PDF of the pion in comparison with PDFs obtained from a fit to experimental data[21, 22].

 Figure 3: The left- and right-hand panels show the nucleon ITD and PDF at a scale $\mu = 2$ GeV on the larger of our two lattices at the coarser lattice spacing.
-The grey bands denote a fit to the phenomenological form $f(x) \simeq x^a (1-x)^b (1+c\sqrt{x}+dx)$, as used by the JAM collaboration.
+The grey bands denote a fit to the phenomenological form $f(x) \simeq x^a (1-x)^b (1+c\sqrt{x}+dx)$.
 Phenomenological PDF bands are from refs.
 [24, 25, 26], evolved to the same scale.